-We cannot apply Picard iteration to nonlinear equations unless there special structure.
-For the commonly arising case A(u)u = b(u) we can be the product A(u)u to $A(u{-})u$ and b(u) as $b(u{-})$.
-That is, we use the previously computed approximation in A and b to arrive at a linear systu:
+We cannot apply Picard iteration to nonlinear equations unless there is some special structure.
+For the commonly arising case A(u)u = b(u) we can linearize the product A(u)u to $A(u{-})u$ and b(u) as $b(u{-})$.
+That is, we use the most previously computed approximation in A and b to arrive at a linear system for u: